Who Is Timothée Chalamet's Date to the Oscars?

 Anyway, Timothée’s been smart when it comes to his fan base.
 Although it’s known that he previously dated Madonna’s daughter, Lourdes (Lola) Leon, 21, he’s kept talk of his love life to a minimum.
 He’s brought members of his family to every awards show this season, and as for the Oscars, you can rest easy.

-There will be no heartbreaking surprises by Timmy’s side on the red carpet this Sunday.
+There were no heartbreaking surprises by Timmy’s side on the red carpet on Sunday.

 When Jimmy Kimmel asked him who he’ll bring to the ceremony as his date, he told the host, “My family—my mom, my dad, and my sister.”
 Awww.